Mitchel-DS/SRP-2324/README.md

 React is a pretty basic framework, BUT also a very reliable one.
 It is used (or atleast a version of it) by almost all development companies, which makes it an essential skill to learn if I want to further my carreer in the web development field.

+React has a lot of competitors that are very similar, so learning it will help me work more easily with f.e Next.js or Vue.

+What made me choose React, is because it uses a lot of the fundamentals that other frameworks use, so as mentioned before it will help me quickly learn others as well.

 ## Product

 What will I be creating.
-As mentioned before I will be creating a simple portofolio using REACT components for the introduction/hero, projects and contact section. it will be live to visit with a URL.
+As mentioned before I will be creating a simple portofolio using REACT components for the introduction/hero, projects, skills and contact section. it will be live to visit with a URL.

 Link to demo: https://mitchelstaal.netlify.app/